-Knowing your water types isn't only important when forming your Pokémon team.
-Water is an essential part of plant care for obvious reasons, but the type that you use can seriously affect your plant's health overtime. 💧
+Knowing your water types isn't just important for horoscope compatibility.
+Water is an essential part of plant care for obvious reasons, but the type that you use can seriously affect your plant's health over time. 💧

 Those ice cube hacks you see on TikTok can actually be pretty harmful.
 Most houseplants come from warm climates.
 Ice cold water can actually shock and freeze the roots very easily.
 On the flip side, using hot or boiling water will turn your plant's soil into root stew, and not the vegetable kind.
 Don't cook your plants, people.
 Always use lukewarm or room temperature water.